kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Unrestricted.md

 If you decide to do this route, all other sections of the run are identical to the standard route, with the possible exception of save locations in the save list during hotshots.

-[center][big]***----------------------------
-Czerka Citadel Route
+### Czerka Citadel Route
-----------------------------***[/big][/center]

-**Citadel Docks:**
+#### Citadel Docks

-Click the Options icon to Hardsave before the CS Hotshot to Ebon Hawk:
+- Click the Options icon to Hardsave before the CS
+- Hotshot to Ebon Hawk:
   - Load the Ebon Hawk storage hold save (third from bottom)
-- Use a QS AMG to perform a Hotshot
+  - Activate AMG via QS to perform a Hotshot
+- *Unequip MC: Remove KillBlaster and Lightsaber*
-} Unequip KillBlaster and Lightsaber from MC Coordinate Warp to Docks Module:
+- Hotshot to Coordinate Warp to Docks Module:
-- Hardsave, then load the Citadel Docks save (third from top)
+  - **Make a Hardsave**, then load the Citadel Docks save (third from top)
-- Use a QS AMG to perform a Hotshot
+  - Activate AMG via QS to perform a Hotshot
-- This warps Kreia and Atton into the Ithorian Hangar Swap MC's weapon (to KillBlaster)
+  - This warps Kreia and Atton into the Ithorian Hangar
-} Equip KillBlaster to Kreia
+- Swap MC's weapon (to KillBlaster)
+- *Equip Kreia: KillBlaster Mainhand*
-Use Kreia (or Atton) to trigger the thug ambush
+- Use Kreia (or Atton) to trigger the thug ambush
-Kill the thugs (no need to trigger consoles)
+- Kill the thugs (no need to trigger consoles)
-Ithorian accosts you
+- Ithorian accosts you
-Hardsave
+- **Make a Hardsave**
-Talk to droid: 2,2
+- Talk to droid: 2,2

-**Dealing with the Exchange:**
+#### The Exchange

-AMG on the load screen
+- Activate AMG on the load screen
-Unpause, then when CS starts, cancel popup and QS/QL Use Master Speed
+- Unpause, then when CS starts, cancel popup and QS/QL
+- *Force: Cast Master Speed*
-Talk to Jana Lorso twice: 2 | mash 1
+- Talk to Jana Lorso twice: 2 | mash 1
-Hardsave
+- **Make a Hardsave**
-Activate Solo Mode
+- Activate Solo Mode
-Exit Czerka as MC
+- Exit Czerka as MC
   - B-4D4 accosts you: 3
-Run to left and perform the Exchange DLZ
+- Run to left and perform the Exchange DLZ
   - In Options, go to Graphics -> Advanced and disable V-Sync
   - Walk into a precise part of the wall opposite the Exchange entrance (picture coming)
   - If you succeed you'll enter the Exchange as if you walked in through the door
   - Once successful, re-enable V-Sync in Options
-Add Kreia
+- *Party: Add Kreia*
-Cast Master Speed
+- *Force: Cast Master Speed*
-Secretary accosts you
+- Secretary accosts you
-Run through door on right
+- Run through door on right
-Hard Buffer as you open the next door to skip fight with Benok Talk to Gamorrean Guard in next room
+- Hard Buffer as you open the next door to skip fight with Benok
+- Talk to Gamorrean Guard in next room
-Use Rapid Shot to kill both droids
+- Use Rapid Shot to kill both droids
-Loppak and Luxa: 1,3
+- Loppak and Luxa: 1,3
-Use Force Storm and/or Rapid Shot to kill everyone
+- Use Force Storm and/or Rapid Shot to kill everyone

-**Leaving Citadel Station:**
+#### Leaving Citadel Station
-Hotshot to Czerka
+- Hotshot to Czerka
-- Hardsave, then load Czerka save (third from top)
+  - **Make a Hardsave**, then load Czerka save (third from top)
-- Use a QS AMG to perform a Hotshot
+  - Activate AMG via QS to perform a Hotshot
-Swap to Kreia and talk to Jana Lorso
+- Swap to Kreia and talk to Jana Lorso
-Swap to MC and leave
+- Swap to MC and leave
-Swap to Kreia and use Force Speed
+- Swap to Kreia and use Force Speed
-Position Kreia in the center of Apartment B2's closed door Coordinate Warp to Docks Module:
+- Position Kreia in the center of Apartment B2's closed door
+- Hotshot to Coordinate Warp to Docks Module:
-- Hardsave, then load Docks Module Hardsave (fifth from top)
+  - **Make a Hardsave**, then load Docks Module Hardsave (fifth from top)
-- Use a QS AMG to perform a Hotshot
+  - Activate AMG via QS to perform a Hotshot
-As Kreia, use the shuttle to reach Telos Surface
+- As Kreia, use the shuttle to reach Telos Surface

-[section=Version History]
+## Version History

 **v1.1 (February 2022)**
-- Added a slightly faster and much more consistent Peragus strat **v1.0 (January 2022)**
+- Added a slightly faster and much more consistent Peragus strat

+**v1.0 (January 2022)**
 - Uploaded the initial version of this guide.
 - Uses Ithorian version of Citadel Station, with Czerka version as an aside.

-[section=Closing]
+## Closing

 I'd like to acknowledge glasnonck, RedMage, and 30Cents, all of whom dedicated a lot of time and effort into making KotOR II speedrunning what it is today.
 This run is a beautifully broken mess thanks to them and our glitch hunters, Lane and HotShotWire.